Skip to content

 About Gregory Rhodes

-Gregory Rhodes is a shareholder in Dentons Sirote’s Birmingham, Alabama office, where he is a member of the Tax practice group and leads the Dentons Sirote Tax Controversy team.
+Gregory Rhodes is a shareholder in Dentons Sirote’s Birmingham office, where he is a member of the Tax practice group and leads the Dentons Sirote Tax Controversy team.
 In his practice, Greg focuses on complex tax controversy and tax litigation work.
+He has successfully represented professional athletes, partnerships, corporations, and individuals as a first-chair trial attorney in high-stakes federal and local tax litigation throughout the country.
+Greg has also successfully handled complex tax cases in various United States Circuit Courts of Appeals.
+In addition, Greg is a Fellow of the American College of Tax Counsel and is ranked in Chambers USA in Band 1 in Tax in Alabama.

 All posts Full bio